 Everyone will study Judaism during the Autumn Term.
-In the Spring or Summer term (whichever is longer) children will study a different faith Sikhism, Islam, or Hinduism in rotation.
+In the Spring or Summer term (whichever is longer) children will study a different faith Sikhism, Islam, or Hinduism depending on the year group they are currently in.

-However, through topic based learning in other curriculum areas the children will also have the opportunity to learn about aspects of other faiths and cultures either current or historical.
+However through topic based learning in other curriculum areas the children will also have the opportunity to learn about aspects of other faiths and cultures either current or historical.